 What Is Cement Backer Board for Shower Walls?

-Cement backer board is a rigid cement‑based panel installed over wall framing to provide a stable substrate for tile in wet areas such as showers.
+Cement backer board is a rigid cement‑based panel installed over wall framing to provide a stable tile substrate in wet areas such as showers.

 Cement backer boards (also called Cementitious Backer Units or CBU's) are rigid cement‑based panels installed over wall framing to create a stable substrate for tile in wet areas such as showers.

-Fiber Cement Boards are also considered a type of cement backer board for shower due to their similar construction.
+Fiber Cement Board is also considered a type of cement backer board for shower due to its similar construction.

 In most modern showers, backer board works together with a waterproofing membrane to create a tile substrate that's durable and code compliant.